erwin314/twc_gen2/README.md

 - sensors for current, voltage, VIN number, etc.

-This has been tested using Olimex ESP32-POE-ISO-IND + MOD-RS485.
+This has been tested using an Olimex ESP32-POE-ISO-IND and an Olimex MOD-RS485.

+To find the serial number of your TWC, check the sticker located on the side of the device (the same side as the Reset button).
+The serial number is labeled as the “TSN” and consists of 11 alphanumeric characters, for example: A18B0001234.

 Example config file:
 ```yaml